 iPhone Message Search Not Working At All?

-To check, go to Settings > Siri & Search > Messages > and make sure Siri & Suggestions is toggled ON.
+To check, go to Settings > Siri & Search > Messages > and make sure Show Siri Suggestions in App and Show in Search are toggled ON.

 If it’s already on, toggle it off, wait 20 seconds, and toggle it back on.